scholastica/docker-pkp-ojs/README.md

 ## Configuration

-Open the installation page at http://<ip of web container>/<path, e.g. ojs>/index.php.
+Open the installation page at http://[ip of web container]/[path to ojs]/index.php.
 Make at least the following changes:

 * Add admin user credentials
 * Change the file upload directory to `/var/ojs/files`